piyushm9/IrrigationNutrition/README.md

 Key Steps:
 Merges SPAM 2010 harvested area data with FAOSTAT export data.
 Calculates export propensity (Export/Production ratio) for each crop.
 Aggregates results at the regional and sustainability levels.

+**Global.csv**
+Sample dataset to run the above codes.